cjrieck/iOS-Custom-UI-Demos/README.md

 How to Contribute
 ===================

+(I will be automating this process soon, so stay tuned!)
 - Create a Group in the Demo group and name it the name of your UI demo
 - Treat this Group as your 'Application' group.
 Add all of your classes in here.
 - In the `CURootMainMenuViewController.m` add your Group's name to the `_demoTitles` array in the `init` method.